-Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing Proceed to here if this step fails MTA16 SNMP Get Request (Optional) If any additional MTA device capabilities are needed by the PROV_APP, the PROV_APP requests these from the MTA via SNMPv3 Get Requests.
-This is done by having the PROV_APP send the PROV_SNMP_ENTITY a "get request" MTA16 is optional, can occur after MTA15 completion N/A Iterative: The PROV_SNMP_ENTITY sends the MTA one or more SNMPv3 GET requests to obtain any needed MTA capability information.
-The Provisioning Application may use a GETBulk request to obtain several pieces of information in a single message.
-MTA17 SNMP Get Response Iterative: MTA sends the PROV_SNMP_ENTITY a Get Response for each Get Request.
+Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST Proceed to here if this step fails MTA17 SNMPv3 GET Response Iterative: MTA sends the PROV_SNMP_ENTITY a response for each GET Request.
 After all the Gets, or the GetBulk, finish, the PROV_SNMP_ENTITY sends the requested data to the PROV_APP.
-MTA17 MUST occur after MTA16 completion if MTA16 is performed N/A MTA18 This Protocol is not defined by PacketCable The PROV_APP MAY use the information from MTA16 and MTA17 to determine the contents of the MTA Configuration Data file.
+MTA17 MUST occur after MTA16 completion if MTA16 is performed N/A MTA18 This Protocol is not defined by PacketCable.
+The PROV_APP MAY use the information from MTA16 and MTA17 to determine the contents of the MTA Configuration Data file.
 Mechanisms for sending, storing and, possibly, creating the configuration file are outlined in MTA19.
-MTA18 SHOULD occur after MTA15 completion unless MTA16 is performed, then it SHOULD be after MTA17 has completed N/A

-Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing Proceed to here if this step fails MTA19 The PROV_APP MAY create the configuration file at this point, or send a predefined one.
+MTA18 SHOULD occur after MTA15 completion unless MTA16 is performed, then it SHOULD be after MTA17 has completed N/A MTA19 SNMPv3 SET The PROV_APP MAY create the configuration file at this point, or send a predefined one.
 A hash MUST be run on the contents of the configuration file.
 The configuration file MAY be encrypted The hash and the encryption key (if the configuration file is encrypted) MUST be sent to the MTA.
 The PROV_APP MUST store the configuration file on the appropriate TFTP server.
-The PROV_APP then instructs the PROV_SNMP_ENTITY to send an SNMP Set message to the MTA containing the URL-encoded file access method and filename, the hash of the configuration file, and the encryption key (if the configuration file is encrypted).
-NOTES: MTA18 after SNMP protocol return to MTA1 In the case of file download using the HTTP access method, the filename MUST be URL-encoded in the following format: http://[IPv4] or FQDN of access server/ mta-config-filename In the case of file download using the TFTP access method, the filename MUST be URL-encoded in the following format: tftp://[IPv4] or FQDN of access server/mta-config- filename MTA20 DNS Request If the URL-encoded access method contains a FQDN instead of an IPv4 address, the MTA MUST use the service provider network's DNS server to resolve the FQDN into an IPv4 address of either the TFTP Server or the HTTP Server.
-MTA20 MUST occur after MTA19 completion if FQDN is used If failure per DNS protocol return to MTA1 MTA21 DNS Reply DNS Response: DNS server returns the IP address against MTA20 DNS request.
-MTA21 MUST occur after MTA20 completion if FQDN is used If failure per DNS protocol return to MTA1 MTA22 TFTP/HTTP Get Request The MTA MUST send the TFTP Server a TFTP Get Request to request the specified configuration data file.
-In the case of file download using the HTTP access method, the MTA MUST send the HTTP server a request for the specified configuration data file.
-MTA22 MUST occur after MTA19 unless FQDN is specified then MUST be after MTA20 - MTA21 If failure per TFTP or HTTP protocols, return to MTA1
+The PROV_APP then instructs the PROV_SNMP_ENTITY to send an SNMP SET message to the MTA containing the URL-encoded file access method and filename, the hash of the configuration file, and the encryption key (if the configuration file is encrypted).
+NOTES: 1.
+In the case of file download using the HTTP access method, the filename MUST be URL-encoded with a URL format compliant with RFC 2616 [37] with exception stated below in note 3.
+2. In the case of file download using the TFTP access method, the filename MUST be URL-encoded with a URL format compliant with RFC 3617 [38] with exception stated below in note 3.
+3. MTA MUST accept IPv4 addresses embedded in URL encoded format with or without square brackets.
+MTA19 MUST occur after MTA18 completion If failure per SNMP protocol return to MTA1 MTA20 DNS Request If the URL-encoded access method contains a FQDN instead of an IPv4 address, the MTA MUST use the service provider network's DNS server to resolve the FQDN into an IPv4 address of either the TFTP Server or the HTTP Server.
+MTA20 MUST occur after MTA19 completion if FQDN is used If failure per DNS protocol return to MTA1